rahulrai-in/thecloudblog/tcb/content/post/Using Identity Governance and Azure Functions To Build a Self Service Application Access Management Solution - Part 1/index.md

 In this series of articles, we will learn to use Azure Functions to invite a guest user to the organization and use access packages to grant the guest user time-bound permissions to access a web application.
 Here is the complete workflow of the process:

-1. Create a web application and restrict its access to users in a security group.
+1. Create a web application and restrict its access to users explicitly assigned access to it.
 2. Create an Azure Function and use Microsoft Graph API to invite a guest user to the organization.
-3. Create an access package that allows members to join the security group.
+3. Create an access package that grants permissions to the user to access the application.
-4. Grant the guest user access to the security group and have the guest user redeem the access package.
+4. Ask the guest user to redeem the access package.

 In this post, we will discuss the steps to create an authenticated web application and use an Azure Function to invite a guest user to the organization.
 In the next post, we will discuss steps 3 and 4 in more detail.